elastic/ecs/rfcs/text/0008-threat-intel.md

  * Proposed resolution: Nest all IoC fields under `threat.ioc.*`
 2. How to use `event.module`
  * Proposed resolution: pending
+3. How to best represent malware{name,family,type}.
+Current proposal is to use `threat.ioc.classification` to describe threat delivery (Hacktool etc.) and family name.

 <!--
 Stage 2: Document new concerns or resolutions to previously listed concerns.
 It's not critical that all concerns have resolutions at this point, but it would be helpful if resolutions were taking shape for the most significant concerns.